lrheault/emotion/README.md

 This page contains scripts, data and the final lexicon used for a forthcoming study of emotional polarity in the British House of Commons.
 In particular, the file (lexicon-polarity.csv) could be used as an off-the-shelf lexicon for studying sentiment in British political texts.
 The lexicon was created based on the full corpus of the British Hansard for the period 1909-2013.
 Details regarding the methodology appear in the text.

-If using these materials, please cite the study as follows (full citation and link will be updated shortly):
+If using these materials, please cite the study as follows (<a href="http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0168843" target="_blank">click this link to access the study</a>):

 Rheault, Ludovic, Kaspar Beelen, Christopher Cochrane and Graeme Hirst.
 2016.
-"Measuring Emotion in Parliamentary Debates with Automated Textual Analysis".
-PLOS ONE.
+"Measuring Emotion in Parliamentary Debates with Automated Textual Analysis".  <i>PLoS ONE</i> 11(12): e0168843.

 The following list describes the purpose of each script and data file.